pikacoder44/Study-Planner/README.md

 Smart Study Planner is a calm, practical academic planning workspace for students.
 It brings tasks, subjects, exams, classes, study sessions, and calendar events into one responsive frontend.

 The current application uses realistic mock data.
-Backend APIs, authentication, persistence, and authorization are intentionally left for the next development stage
+Backend APIs, authentication, persistence, and authorization are intentionally left for the next development stage.

 ## Features